 The developed thermal analysis tool consists of modelling and simulation processes.
 The following steps are performed during thermal analysis:

 - Creating a cable model.

-This includes simplification of the cable design and calculation of the related properties (diameter, weight, density, conductivity, specific heat, conductor resistance etc.).
+This includes simplifying the cable design and calculating the related properties (diameter, weight, density, conductivity, specific heat, conductor resistance, etc.).
 This model is drawn in 3D as a slice of layered cables (Figure 1).
-The previously defined properties are assigned into this 3D model.
+The previously defined properties are assigned to this 3D model.

 Figure 1.
 Model- a slice of the layered cables on the drum (a)